JetBlue agrees to buy Spirit for $3.8 billion - KESQ

 If the deal doesn’t close due to antitrust reasons, JetBlue will pay Spirit a reverse break-up fee of $70 million and stockholders of Spirit a reverse break-up fee of $400 million less any amounts paid to stockholders of Spirit prior to termination.

-News of the JetBlue and Spirit combination comes after weeks of Frontier and JetBlue tussling over who would ultimately get to add the budget airline to its arsenal.
-While Spirit initially struck a deal with Frontier and had stood by that proposed agreement, its shareholders were not on board.
-The decision by Spirit and Frontier to terminate their deal was announced Wednesday while Spirit shareholders were still voting on the proposal.
-It was apparent that despite the support of Spirit’s board, shareholders were prepared to reject the deal and seek a richer one from JetBlue.

-JetBlue anticipates $600 million to $700 million in annual savings once the transaction is complete.
+JetBlue anticipates $600-700 million in annual savings once the transaction is complete.
 Annual revenue for the combined company is anticipated to be about $11.9 billion, based on 2019 revenues.

-JetBlue and Spirit will continue to operate independently until after the transaction closes.
-Their respective loyalty programs remain unchanged and customer accounts will not be affected in any way.

 The deal still needs the required regulatory approvals and approval from Spirit’s stockholders.
 The companies expect to conclude the regulatory process and close the transaction no later than the first half of 2024.